ia/hwkb/faq_git.md

 On branch main
 Your branch is up to date with 'upstream/main'.

-You are currently rebasing branch 'OLD_BRANCH' on 'shaID'.
+You are currently rebasing branch 'BRANCH' on 'shaID'.
   (all conflicts fixed: run "git rebase --continue")

 nothing to commit, working tree clean